Origins

 10 April 2026 · 4 min read

 When we started building Space Estate, the first version of the catalogue was a spreadsheet.
-Rows of planet names, types, and stats — clean, functional, completely soulless.
-You could own a planet, but you couldn't care about it.
+Rows of fictional planet names, types, and stats — clean, functional, completely soulless.
+You could receive a planet certificate, but you could not care about it.
 It was a number in a database.
-That wasn't good enough.
+That was not good enough.

 So we scrapped it and started over.
 This time, we wrote every world by hand.

 Each planet in the catalogue has a name, a type, a rarity — and a single line of lore.
 That line might seem small, but it does a lot of work.
-It's the difference between Keth IV being "a rocky desert planet" and it being "a sun-scorched world of endless red dunes where temperatures swing 200°C between day and night."
+It is the difference between Keth IV being "a rocky desert planet" and it being "a sun-scorched world of endless red dunes where temperatures swing 200°C between day and night."
 One is a category.
-The other is a place.
+The other is a place you can imagine.

 Writing 120 of those took longer than building the rest of the site.
 We argued about whether Quellos should be described as limestone or karst.
 We debated whether Void-class planets should feel threatening or peaceful.
 We scrapped a dozen names that sounded too much like existing sci-fi properties.

 Dreth-2 is described as: "Nothing grows here.
 Nothing has, as far as anyone can tell.
 A perfectly empty world."
-It's a Common.
-On paper, that sounds like a bad pull.
-But we've heard from people who specifically want it.
+It is a Common.
+On paper, that sounds like a modest assignment.
+But we have heard from people who specifically want it.
 The emptiness is the point.
-Somewhere completely uncontested, uncluttered, and yours.
+Somewhere completely uncluttered, quiet, and theirs in the symbolic, story-led sense.

-That reaction tells us something important: people don't just want a cool-sounding planet.
-They want a world that resonates with something in them.
+That reaction tells us something important: people do not just want a cool-sounding planet.
+They want a gift that resonates with something in them.
 The lore gives them something to project onto.
-The rarity gives them a frame for how to value it.
-But ultimately, the story belongs to whoever claims it.
+The rarity gives the certificate a little theatre.
+But ultimately, the story belongs to the person whose name is on it.

 Your certificate includes the planet name, type, and lore — exactly as it appears in the catalogue.
 Some people frame it.
 Some put it on their desk.
-A few have told us it's the most specific piece of space memorabilia they own, because it's actually theirs.
-Not a print of someone else's astronomy photo.
-Not a star named after a database entry.
-A world, with a history, in your name.
+A few have told us it is the most specific piece of space memorabilia they own, because it feels personal rather than generic.
+Not a print of someone else’s astronomy photo.
+Not a vague star-name gimmick.
+A fictional world, with a history, presented in their name.